When I completed P90X I was so pumped with my P90X results I decided to go and do another round of it.

 Lets step back to why you wanted to do P90X in the first place.
 Was it to lose weight?
 Get in shape?
 Train for your upcoming sports season?
 Whatever your “it” was you now need to go out and do it.

 Steve Edwards, who is a fitness/health guru employed by Beachbody, says that it is time to take a break and live a little.
 Your body should be in such great shape now that you need to use it for the purpose intended.

 What Steve is saying is its time to go out for a hike, mountain bike, swim, walk, run, and any other physical thing you like to do besides working out.

 For me it was getting in shape for skiing, playing softball, and golf.
 Between the seasons I would fit P90X into my everyday schedule.
 Then when my season came around I scaled back on P90X and focused on my skills for the game at hand.

 I was in such great shape at the start of the season that it would carry me through to the end of it working out half as much as I usually did to maintain the results I had.
 It was not like I was being inactive because the practices, games, and trips kept my body moving.
 When the season was done it was time to get back to P90X full time.

 With a Beachbody On Demand membership you’ll always have something to do after P90X.
 If getting crazy with Insanity is not your thing then start lifting with Body Beast.
 Regardless of what you choose there is always a new workout to do.

 I hope you can see that there are a lot of workouts and options for you after P90X.
 The key is to not stop moving.
 What’s helped me stay focused is signing up to be a Beachbody Coach.
-They alert me when new workouts come out and ways on how to modify the programs.
-Its really been a big help in staying committed to my fitness and taking the next step after P90X.
+They alert me when new workouts come out and ways to modify programs.
+Its been a big help in staying committed to fitness and taking the next steps after P90X.